-3.1.Vegetation
+3.1.
+Vegetation

-Vegetation control shall occur only from March through September, and shall target all Class A, B, and C weeds for the State of Washington1, Idaho2, and Oregon3 listed weeds, as well as some nuisance native plants in landscaped or wildlife areas identified by Corps biologists.
+Vegetation control and pest management activities may be implemented at any time of the year, with the exception of chemical use for vegetation control.
+Chemical use for vegetation control shall occur only from March 1st through October 31st.
+Vegetation control shall target all Class A, B, and C weeds for the State of Washington1, Idaho2, and Oregon3 listed weeds, as well as some nuisance native plants in landscaped or wildlife areas identified by Corps biologists.
 The plants on all of these lists (current as of the date of this document) are listed in the following table (Table 1) for reference purposes.
 Those highlighted in orange were identified in Idaho's Special Status Vascular and Nonvascular Plants4 (see Section 13 of this document for the complete list).